corvuscor/compart_example/README.md

 # compart_example
-An example of building a compartmental model using the original library in the Julia language
+An example of building a compartmental model using the original library in the Julia language.
+Rule-based SIR model is considered, as well as a simulation implementation of the specified model.

+NOTE.
+The modelling library is not part of the repository.